Obituary: Carol Marie Murphy, 76, Bardstown - Nelson County Gazette

 Carol Marie Murphy, 76, of Bardstown, died Thursday, April 11, 2024, at her home with her family by her side.
 She was born Dec.
 22, 1947, in Bardstown to the late Jim and Mary Parrent Avis.
 She was a secretary for the former Experience Works in Bardstown.

-In addition to her parents, she was preceded in death by three sisters, Betty Vandiver, Linda Murphy and Joyce Hauserman; and three brothers, James M. Avis, Gerald Avis, and Keith Avis.
+In addition to her parents, she was preceded in death by five siblings, James M., Gerald, Keith Avis, Betty Vandiver, Linda Murphy and Joyce Hauserman.

 The family followed her wishes for a non-ceremonial cremation.